Skip to main content

 Favorite Spot at UCSD: Anywhere I can see the ocean or a good sunset

-Bucket list: Travelling safely with the people I love, and eating all the delicious food I can find
+Bucket list: Traveling safely with the people I love, and eating all the delicious food I can find

 Advice to new students: Ask for what you need.
 There are so many people on this campus that want to see you succeed, but we won't know what you need until you speak up.
 Make yourself HEARD and KNOWN.
 We got you!